Graph Isomorphism: Mixed-Integer Convex Optimization from First-Order Methods: Computational experiments

 In addition to the isomorphic instances, we also created non-isomorphic instances by flipping random edges of the graphs.
 The results are summarized in Table~\ref{tab:non_isomorphic_results_summary}.
 Our proposed method based outperforms the MIP feasibility approach.
 In particular, we observe that the presolving method based on substructure detection determines non-isomorphism at the root node for all instances.
 We highlight however that having identical spectra is a necessary condition for isomorphism and is not respected by these graphs.
 Spectral analysis would therefore also discard them as non-isomorphic.
 Investigating the performance of optimization-based methods on isospectral but non-isomorphic graphs is a promising direction for future work.

 Finally, we performed preliminary experiments for the graph matching problem, in which one seeks permutation that minimizes the distance between two graphs.
 Most of our preprocessing and early-stopping steps are not directly applicable in this setting and are deactivated.
-The integer linear formulation minimizing the $\ell_1$-norm of the mismatch as the objective exhibits a better performance than Boscia.
+Thus, the integer linear formulation minimizing the $\ell_1$-norm of the mismatch as the objective exhibits a better performance than Boscia.
+This warrants further investigation, in particular with regards to preprocessing techniques.